Violator (company): Violator Records

 By 1990, Chris Lighty launched Violator Records, with distribution from Sony Music's Relativity Records.
 The first two artists signed to Violator Records were Fat Joe and the Beatnuts.
-They label also signed rapper Chi-Ali.
+The label also signed rapper Chi-Ali.

 In the summer of 1998, Chris Lighty signed rapper Mysonne to Violator Records.

-In July 1999, Mysonne, who at the time was working on his debut album, was arrested and ultimately convicted on three counts of robbery, weapons possession and possession of stolen property.
-He was sentenced to 7-14 years in prison, which resulted in him being dropped from the label.
+In February 1999, Foxy Brown parted ways with Violator following the release of her second album, Chyna Doll (1999).
+According to reports cited by Billboard, the split came amid the album’s commercial performance after its debut at number one on the Billboard 200.
+That July, Mysonne, who at the time was working on his debut album, was arrested and ultimately convicted on three counts of robbery, weapons possession and possession of stolen property.
+He was sentenced to 7–14 years in prison, which resulted in him being dropped from the label and his album shelved.

-In March 2000, Chris Lighty and Violator Records ended their business relationship with Def Jam and moved Violator’s label operations to Sony’s Loud Records.
+In March 2000, Chris Lighty ended his business relationship with Def Jam and moved Violator to Sony’s Loud Records.
 The move followed reported tensions between Lighty and Def Jam executives, who were allegedly dissatisfied with Violator’s performance as a record label and chose not to renew its distribution deal.
 While Violator's management firm had been successful, its record label branch struggled to replicate the management's success.
 Though industry insiders speculated that Lighty was pushed out, he stated the decision was part of his long-term plan to grow and "stay fresh."
-As part of the new arrangement, Lighty was also named executive vice president at Loud Records.
+As part of the new arrangement, Lighty was also named executive vice president at Loud.

-In March 2003, following the dissolution of Loud, Jive appointed Chris Lighty as senior vice president, bringing his Violator Records label with him.
+In March 2003, following the dissolution of Loud, Jive appointed Chris Lighty as senior vice president, bringing Violator with him.
 Lighty retained his role as president of Violator and took on A&R responsibilities within Jive/Zomba.
 His first signing in this role was hip-hop duo Mobb Deep.
-Lighty also planned to release V3: The Good, the Bad & the Ugly, the third installment of Violator’s compilation series.
-The album was slated for a 2004 release, although the project was ultimately shelved and never released.
+Lighty also planned to release V3: The Good, the Bad & the Ugly, the third installment of Violator's compilation series.
+The album was originally scheduled for release in winter 2004; however, following the underperformance of its lead singles, "I C U (Doin' It)" (featuring A Tribe Called Quest and Erykah Badu) and "Keep Doin' It" (featuring Mystikal, Dirtbag and Busta Rhymes), Jive shelved the project.